mclemente/fvtt-dice-tray/README.md

 1. Go to the setup page and choose **Add-on Modules**.
 2. Click the **Install Module** button:
+3.
-3. a) Search for Dice Tray 2.
+   a) Search for Dice Tray.
 	 b) Paste the following on the **Manifest Link**: https://github.com/mclemente/fvtt-dice-tray/releases/latest/download/module.json
-4. In your world, enable the module on the module settings.
+5. In your world, enable the module on the module settings.

 ## Development